-PCIe to DMA (BAR1) Address Map
+PCIe to DMA Address Map

-Transactions that hit the PCIe to DMA space are routed to the DMA Subsystem for the PCIe internal configuration register bus.
+Transactions that hit the PCIe to DMA space are routed to the DMA Subsystem for the PCIeDMA/Bridge Subsystem for PCI Express[®] internal configuration register bus.
 This bus supports 32 bits of address space and 32-bit read and write requests.

-DMA Subsystem for PCIe registers can be accessed from the host or from the AXI-Lite Slave interface.
+DMA/Bridge Subsystem for PCIe registers can be accessed from the host or from the AXI Slave interface.
 These registers should be used for programming the DMA and checking status.